The engine is live

 Catalog Scale

-Design principle Every platform surface changes.
+Operating principle Every platform surface changes.
 Every algorithm updates.
 Every edge decays.
 The engine is built to adapt.

 07 / Who's building it